illBeRoy/secured-chat-client/README.md

 3. She constructs the payload from the following:
 	* hashed mac signed with her own private key
-	* the message itself, signed with the generated one time key
+	* the message itself, encrypted with the generated one-time key
-	* the key itself, encrypted using the Bob's public key
+	* the key itself, encrypted using Bob's public key

 4. The message is sent to the server, where it sits, waiting for Bob to claim it.